Where to Stay in Cornwall for Couples: A Quick Guide

 In need of our recommendations for somewhere special to stay?
 Here at Plum Guide we’ve selected some of Cornwall’s best neighbourhoods.
 The best vacation rentals in Cornwall, perfect for couples, have been handpicked by our expert home critics.
 Your romantic Cornish escape awaits (post lockdown, of course).
 Read on for our quick guide to where to stay in Cornwall for couples.

 At the heart of West Cornwall, Penzance is a delightful market town brimming with shops, restaurants and beaches.
+No wonder, then, that this is one of the best places to stay in Cornwall.
 Once a small fishing village, Penzance is now a popular seaside resort and was recently named ‘the greatest town in the UK’ at the annual 2020 Urbanism Awards (who knew?).
 Great Western Railways provide frequent train services between Penzance and St Ives, so access between the two couldn’t be easier.
 Facing the tidal island of St Michael’s Mount, which is a tourist destination in its own right, Penzance is also home to the only promenade in Cornwall.
 The unusual Egyptian House, a Grade I listed building from 1835, is worth a visit, or take a wander along Marazion Beach.
 If you’re able to brave the salty sea water, take a dip in Jubilee Pool, one of the few remaining Art Deco Lido’s in the country.

 A former fishing village and one of the regions’s most visited resorts, St Ives often wins where to stay in Cornwall for couples.
 Its cobbled streets and sea front location make it a great choice for couples.
 Situated north of Penzance, the foodies amongst you will adore its eclectic gastro scene.
 You’ll find seafood restaurants and bistro pubs showcasing delicious seasonal bites to tantalise your tastebuds.
 Unleash your inner child at the harbourfront amusement arcade, or chomp on creamy Cornish fudge whilst overlooking the sea.
 The famous Tate Gallery is just a stone's throw away from St Ives Harbour Beach, as is one of the oldest inns in Cornwall, The Sloop.
 Built in the 1300s and perched right on the Wharf with magnificent harbour views, be sure to tick this historic inn off your Cornish bucket list.